WICG/storage-buckets/explainer.md

 ### Limit on Number of Buckets

-Bucket limits will be dynamically calculated by the amount of quota available for the origin and the minimum bucket size defined by the user agent.
+Bucket limits will be dynamically calculated base on the amount of quota available for the origin.
 User agents are expected to support a minumum of 10 buckets for each origin, and allow at least 1 additional bucket for every 10 MiB of quota provided with a hard limit of 10,000 buckets.
+Attempting to create buckets in excess of this limit will result in a `QuotaExceededError`.

 ## Privacy and Security considerations